-Twin Peaks: Fire Walk With Me is arguably David Lynch's most literal-minded creation.
-It's also his most scatterbrained work—as well it should be considering that this undervalued, hallucinogenic gem should be approached as a collection of suffocated battle cries before Laura Palmer (Sheryl Lee) enters rapturously (and iconicaly) into the realm of the dead.
-The film's deliberately color-coded dream world evokes a purgatory consumed by the sadness of blues and the terrifying allure of reds.
-The film serves as a haunting preamble to Palmer's infamous demise, a backward-closure of sorts for fans of Lynch's cult television series.
+Arguably David Lynch’s most literal-minded creation, Twin Peaks: Fire Walk with Me is also his most scatterbrained work—as well it should be considering that this undervalued, hallucinogenic gem should be approached as a collection of suffocated battle cries before Laura Palmer (Sheryl Lee) enters rapturously (and iconicaly) into the realm of the dead.
+The film’s deliberately color-coded dream world evokes a purgatory consumed by the sadness of blues and the terrifying allure of reds.
+The film serves as a haunting preamble to Palmer’s infamous demise, a backward-closure of sorts for fans of Lynch’s cult television series.
 Laura acknowledges her sexual abuse and welcomes death with reckless abandon.
-A torrid journey through the subconscious of a little girl lost, Fire Walk With Me is also a cautionary tale of sorts, the sad chronicle of a sleepy town trying to rid itself of its dirty laundry.
+A torrid journey through the subconscious of a little girl lost, Fire Walk with Me is also a cautionary tale of sorts, the sad chronicle of a sleepy town trying to rid itself of its dirty laundry.

 “This would look great on your wall,” says Mrs. Tremond in the parking lot, handing Laura a portrait of a doorway as if teasing the girl to walk closer to the fire.
 This door, though, is a different kind of gateway, a reminder that Laura is seriously out of touch with her subconscious.
 Her fate is sealed yet Lynch suggests salvation is hers should she take hold of the truth.
 “He is under the fan now,” says Tremond’s grandson—another clue for Laura that an unfathomable terror lies close to home.
 Despite the girl’s rocky road to death, Lynch takes pains to make his heroine hyper-conscious of her own downfall.
 Why else would Lynch show her the flight of angels from bedroom paintings only to give Laura her own angel once she makes it to the Red Room?
 A death unenlightened is not worth suffering.